pfreixes/python-amqp-pycones/slides.rst

   * Witch is the best QoS ?

-We will findn out all of these questions using a **Pika** implementation and comparing it with other drivers.
+We will find out all of these questions using a **Pika** implementation and comparing it with other drivers.

 Fair scheduling : Pika parallelism
 ==================================